-- b) Bodywork lying vertically above the upper boundary as defined in a) may be no wider than 125mm and must be arranged symmetrically about the car centre plane. - c) When viewed from the side, no bodywork forward of the rear wheel centre line may lie above a line parallel to the diagonal boundary defined in a) and intersecting the rear wheel centre line 650mm above the reference plane.
+- b) Bodywork lying vertically above the area defined in section (a) of the present Article may be no wider than 125mm and must be arranged symmetrically about the car centre plane. - c) When viewed from the side, no bodywork forward of the rear wheel centre line may lie above a line parallel to the diagonal boundary defined in a) and intersecting the rear wheel centre line 650mm above the reference plane.